BranchMetrics/web-branch-deep-linking-attribution/README.md

     showDesktop: true,                 // Should the banner be shown on desktop devices?
     iframe: true,                      // Show banner in an iframe, recomended to isolate Branch banner CSS
     disableHide: false,                // Should the user have the ability to hide the banner? (show's X on left side)
-    showAgain: false,                  // Should we show the banner after the user closes it?
+    forgetHide: false,                 // Should we show the banner after the user closes it?
 Can be set to true, or an integer to show again after X days
     position: 'top',                   // Sets the position of the banner, options are: 'top' or 'bottom', and the default is 'top'
     make_new_link: false               // Should the banner create a new link, even if a link already exists?
 }, {